How Long Does It Take To Get Acrylic Nails?

 If you notice any problems with your nails while you are wearing them, you should get them removed.

-Acrylic nails can give you a boost of confidence, so we understand it might be hard for you to want to take a break from your acrylic nails.
 Even so, try to remember the benefits to your natural nails by not having acrylics on for a short while.
 If going to the salon is important to you, you can always schedule a regular manicure at your salon instead.

 If you're also considering shellac nails and you're wondering if they also require a break, check out our other blog post: Does Shellac Ruin Your Nails (And Do You Need A Break From Them)